International Musicological Society: Publications

-The IMS publishes a double-blind peer-reviewed journal twice a year, Acta Musicologica, printed in five languages (English, French, German, Italian, Spanish), addressing musicological research of international importance.
-Acta has been published by Bärenreiter since 1954.
-The current editors are Philip V. Bohlman and Federico Celestini.
+The IMS publishes a double-blind peer-reviewed journal twice a year, Acta Musicologica, addressing musicological research of international importance.
+Acta has been published by Bärenreiter since 1954 and is self-published by the IMS as an online and print-on-demand publication from 2023 onward.
+The current editors are Jen-yen Chen, Arnulf Christian Mattes, and Luisa Nardini.

 Membership

 The IMS membership includes individuals, institutions, libraries, and organizations.
 Among its organizational members are: the American Musicological Society (AMS), the Royal Musical Association, the Schweizerische Musikforschende Gesellschaft, the Paul Sacher Stiftung, the Deutsches Musikgeschichtliches Archiv, the Deutsche Gesellschaft für Musikforschung, the Staatliches Institut für Musikforschung Berlin, the Internationale Stiftung Mozarteum, the Österreichische Akademie der Wissenschaften, the Società Italiana di Musicologia, the Société française de musicologie, the Société Belge de musicologie, the Danish Musicological Society, the Vereniging van Nederlandse Muziekgeschiedenis, the Societat Catalana de Musicologia, The Friends of Music Society, Greece, The Musicological Society of Japan, and the Musicological Society of Australia.